junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 ## Phase-Specific Guidelines

+**IMPORTANT IMPLEMENTATION ORDER**: Follow these phases in this specific order:
+1. First implement Phases 0-3 (Environment Setup through WhatsApp Processing Engine)
+2. Then implement Phases 6-8 (DLQ Processing, Testing, and Documentation)
+3. Finally, return to Phases 4-5 (Email and SMS Processing Engines) as future enhancements

+This order ensures that the WhatsApp processing engine is fully implemented and robust before expanding to additional channels.

 ### Phase 0: Environment Setup and Infrastructure Preparation

 Focus on setting up the development environment and AWS infrastructure: